PhaZ90771/PhaZ90771/README.md

 # What am I doing? (as of February 2024)

-I am working as an engineer on an indie team with a team size of ~10 people.
-We are focused on developing our skills and game prototypes.
+I am working as a cofounder of a small indie team.
+We are focusing on preparing a game demo for the Steam Next Fest in June 2025.

-Because of the uncertain future of Unity, I am shifting part of my focus to learning other game engines so as to diversify my game engine knowledge.
-Currently, I am learning Godot, and plan on learning Unreal as well as time allows.

 In 2023, I completed the <a href="https://www.freecodecamp.org/certification/PhaZ90771/foundational-c-sharp-with-microsoft" title="Foundational C# with Microsoft Certification">Foundational C# with Microsoft Certification</a>.